MicrosoftDocs/SupportArticles-docs/support/sql/install/sqlserver-patching-issues.md

 1. Isolate the error by doing the following steps:
     1. Check **Details** in the **Failure** screen of the setup process.
     1. Check *Summary.txt* and other setup log files that are by default present in the *%programfiles%\Microsoft SQL Server\nnn\Setup Bootstrap\Log* folder.
-For more information, see the [View and Read SQL Server Setup Log Files](/sql/database-engine/install-windows/view-and-read-sql-server-setup-log-files?view=sql-server-ver15) section.
+For more information, see the [View and Read SQL Server Setup Log Files](/sql/database-engine/install-windows/view-and-read-sql-server-setup-log-files?view=sql-server-ver) section.

 1. Check for a matching scenario in the next few sections and follow associated troubleshooting procedures for the corresponding scenario.
-1. If there is no matching scenario, look for additional pointers in the log files and also review the general information section above.
+1. If there is no matching scenario, look for additional pointers in the log files and also review the [CU and SP installation general info](#cu-and-sp-installation-general-info) section.

 ## Wait on Database Engine recovery handle failed, 912, and 3417 errors